-Transportation staff encouraged the applicant to provide a vehicular connection to N. 74th Street to provide a more direct connection to surrounding development.
+Transportation staff requested an additional vehicular connection to N. 74th Street to provide a more direct connection to surrounding development.
 Per the applicant, community outreach determined that such a connection was not necessary or desired.

 Water/Sewer

 The applicant provided Basis of Design reports for water and sewer, which have been accepted by the Water Resources Division.
 The City of Scottsdale is an Arizona Department of Water Resources designated provider with a 100 years Assured Water Supply and will supply water in accordance with City codes, ordinances, and the City's Drought Management Plan.
 All infrastructure upgrades necessary to serve this project will be completed by the applicant.